 What are the benefits in clays for skincare?
 As the clays are earth materials, they are packed with minerals and trace elements, including magnesium, calcium, potassium, zinc, aluminium and silica to name a few.
 The green clay is super cleansing and detoxing for the skin and literally pulls out all excess oils and dirt from the pores making them tighter.
 As it dries on the skin, it lifts the face, tightening the skin as well as shrinking the pores.
 It increases the circulation and and is stimulating and for this reason is great for poor circulation if used in body products (body wraps).

 They are also gentle so suitable for any skin type.
 The skin may feel dry afterwards due to cleansing process so it would be good to hydrate with oils afterwards.
 As I mentioned before, you can prepare the mask with mixing the clay with essential oils, flower waters or vegetable oils to a paste like consistency.
 Apply generously on the skin (face and neck) after exfoliating and leave until dry.
 Wash off and moisturise the skin properly.
 Remember to treat the neck area as well to prevent signs of ageing.

 Your daily facial care should include cleansing and moisturising day and night.
 In your weekly mini facial, which takes about 30 minutes, you would cleanse, exfoliate, apply the mask, wash it off and generously moisturise with your favourite serums, oils and moisturiser.

-Hope you enjoyed this post.
+Hope you enjoyed this post about clays for skincare.
 Remember to share if you find it beneficial.
 Do you use clays in your skincare?
 What’s your favourite?